John Cox says he'll challenge California's Newsom if recall effort succeeds

 Cox also lambasted the governor for honing in on climate change at a time of rolling blackouts and rapid-spreading wildfires.

-"Can you imagine sitting in your home, seeing smoke all over the place, and youknow these fires are advancing, and the only response from your governor is, 'well let’s ban the car in 15 years, in 2035?"
+"Can you imagine sitting in your home, seeing smoke all over the place, and you know these fires are advancing, and the only response from your governor is, 'well let’s ban the car in 15 years, in 2035?"

 NEWSOM NEARS CALIFORNIA RECALL VOTE THRESHOLD: HERE'S WHAT WOULD HAPPEN NEXT